9 Must-Try Bourbon Tasting Experiences in Kentucky

 Get There: 113 Great Buffalo Trace in Frankfort; 502.783.1000.

-Kentucky River Tours, the nation’s only boat-based bourbon tour company, offers nine different themed tours as well as custom private tours.
-Among the options, the two-hour Bourbon & Boats experience includes a river tour and a premium bourbon tasting for $80.
-The four-hour Bourbon Pompeii tour, offered in partnership with Buffalo Trace, showcases the distillery’s archeological dig into bourbon history for $70.
-Every tour is ultimately a unique way to discover Kentucky River’s role in bourbon history.
+Kentucky River Tours, the nation’s only boat-based bourbon tour company, offers eight different themed tours as well as custom private tours.
+Among the options, the two-hour Bourbon & Boats experience includes a river tour and a premium bourbon tasting.
+Each tour is ultimately a unique way to discover Kentucky River’s role in bourbon history.

 Get There: 701 Wilkinson Blvd. in River View Park in Frankfort; 502.219.3318.